The Ultimate Guide to the Science of Recovery: 4 Powerful Techniques to Accelerate Healing and Boost Performance

 Infrared Sauna Advantages

-• Improved Circulation: The heat from infrared saunas encourages improved blood flow, which helps to provide vital nutrients to muscles that are healing.
+• Enhanced Circulation: The heat from infrared saunas facilitates more blood flow, delivering important nutrients to damaged muscles that are recovering.

 Possible Negatives